Types of Radiant Floor Heat

 How Radiant Heat Systems are Controlled

-Instructions: Move your cursor over the numbers on the image below to find out how radiant heat systems are controlled.
+Instructions: Click on the hot spots in the image below to find out how radiant heat systems are controlled.

 Advantages and Disadvantages of Radiant Floor Heating Systems